ResearchComputing/Documentation/docs/clusters/blanca/blanca.md

 #SBATCH --export=NONE
 ```

-3. To run a 16-core job for 36 hours on a single blanca-curc-gpu node, using all three gpus:
+3. To run a 16-core job for 36 hours on a single blanca-curc-gpu node, using all three GPUs:
 ```bash
 #SBATCH --qos=blanca-curc-gpu
 #SBATCH --nodes=1